mstrangfeld/dnd-rag/docs/research/00_traditional-rag/langgraph.md

-# Naive RAG with LangGraph
+# Traditional RAG with LangGraph

 Welcome to your first hands-on exploration of **Retrieval-Augmented Generation (RAG)** using one of the most popular AI frameworks available today!